GilianPonte/gilianponte.github.io/scraping_with_R.md

 }
 ```

-The ```nrow``` function counts the number of rows in our data frame with EAN's.
+The ```nrow``` function counts the number of rows in our data frame with unique product numbers (i.e., EAN or UPC).
 Therefore, the loop will start with the first EAN (row number one) in our data frame and end when it has used the last EAN in our scraper.

 ## Inside the loop